wangxinglong-code/generate-go-code-by-db/README.md

 ```

 * If you think that the automatically generated code cannot meet your development needs
-* you can also directly edit the `template.txt` file to control the content of the code generation
+* You can directly edit the `template` variable in `main.go` to control what the code generates